 Using a proven composite hockey stick repair method, we seal the pieces of two pro stock sticks (in otherwise excellent condition) back together with an internal fix that minimizes visual disturbance and performance.
-We provide a 35 day guarantee on the repaired portion of the stick.
+We back the stick with a full 30 day warranty.

 OPTION 2 | PRO STOCK STICKS

 How often do you use your warranty?
 Its great comfort but most don't have the chance!
-Pro Stock Sticks are hard to find, but you can sometimes find them at a great rate (we sell for $79-$179).
+Pro Stock Sticks are hard to find, but you can sometimes find them at a great rate ).

 In addition they tend to be more reinforced and give you slightly more pop.